 - Get a notebook or netbook, which uses less energy than a computer

-- Learn how to video conference, instead of attending meetings
+- Video conference, instead of attending meetings

 - Share printers, scanners, phones, etc… as much as possible